pmem/pmemkv/README.md

 ### Other Languages

-High-level language bindings are maintained in separate GitHub repos, but these are still kept in sync with the main `pmemkv` distribution.
+These bindings are maintained in separate GitHub repos, but are still kept in sync with the main `pmemkv` distribution.

 * Java - https://github.com/pmem/pmemkv-java